By Karen Cioffi

 Writing a fiction story from its inception to publication can take many paths; this is the path Walking Through Walls took.

-Whether you need editing or ghostwriting, let me take a look at your story.
-Just send me an email to: email@example.com.
+Whether you need rewriting or ghostwriting, let me take a look at your story.
+Just send me an email to: firstname.lastname@example.org.
 Please put “Children’s Writing” in the Subject box.

 Let’s get your book in publishable shape today!